Classes and activities held at The Carmel Foundation are as varied and interesting as the members who attend them.

 Leader: Andrew Schoneberg

-Description: Like a book club—but with movies!
-Watch a selected film at home, then join the group to share reactions, memories, and reflections.
-Andrew Schoneberg will guide discussions and show memorable clips from classic films, comedy shorts, and other cinematic gems.
-In the first sessions, no advance viewing is required—just come enjoy the clips and conversation.
+Description: Feature films as a springboard for thoughtful discussions about our personal lives, past and present.
+Watch a selected film at home, then attend the group to share reactions, memories, and reflections.
+Also, we'll watch scenes from classic films, comedy shorts, and other cinematic gems.

 Gratefulness Group